apache/arrow/docs/source/format/CDeviceDataInterface.rst

     The :c:member:`ArrowAsyncProducer.request` callback must be called to start receiving calls to this handler.

-    This function *MUST* be able to be called re-entrantly on the same thread to allow for the :c:member:`ArrowAsyncProducer.request` callback to potentially call this method recursively.

 .. c:member:: void (*ArrowAsyncDeviceStreamHandler.on_error)(struct ArrowAsyncDeviceStreamHandler, int, const char*, const char*)